 All in all, the Chelsea campus is an outstanding place for students to live and learn.

 The Avenues flagship campus exemplifies a best-practice approach that combines the best from the fields of technology, ergonomics and environmental design with the experience of top educators and school administrators from around the world.

 Avenues is a place of connectivity where students and faculty can exchange and interact in the best sense of what a school should be.
-The verticality of the ten-story building allows the division of the Early Learning Center, Lower, Middle and Upper Schools into two-floor units and gives each its own identity.
+The verticality of the ten-story building allows the division of the Early Learning Center, Lower Division, middle and upper grades programs into two-floor units and gives each its own identity.
 All the divisions are connected with vertical openings between floors to allow improved light transmittance through the floor plate and to establish a visual connection between like floors and fill spaces with the natural light that is characteristic of a Chelsea loft.

 The first floor contains the main entries, the parents’ café and Avenues’ major music support facilities.
 The second floor and part of the fourth floor are dedicated to the Early Learning Center classrooms for three- and four-year-olds.
 The third floor contains Avenues’ two dining halls and a studio workspace for the Upper School.
 This floor, directly adjacent to the High Line, features direct views to the park.
-The fourth, fifth and sixth floors comprise the Lower School; the seventh and eighth floors are the Middle School; and a portion of the eighth floor plus the ninth and tenth floors are the Upper School.
-The ninth and tenth floors also house Avenues’ 20,000-square-foot, state-of-the-art athletic and fitness space that includes locker rooms, weight and aerobic training spaces, and a full-sized gymnasium—plus access to the rooftop play
+The fourth, fifth and sixth floors comprise the Lower Division the seventh and eighth floors house the middle grades program; and a portion of the eighth floor plus the ninth and tenth floors house the upper grades program.
+The ninth and tenth floors also house Avenues’ 20,000-square-foot, state-of-the-art athletic and fitness space that includes locker rooms, weight and aerobic training spaces, and a full-sized gymnasium—plus access to the rooftop play.